-Netflix 'Dark' a mind-bending fairy tale worth watching
+Netflix's 'Dark' is a mind-bending fairy tale worth watching

 The intriguing new series "Dark," the most recent addition to the Netflix world of sci-fi horror, tells the complex tale of what happens when children start disappearing from the small German town of Winden.
 Four families that dominate the town are strangely interconnected, and the story expertly reveals how their links across generations explain why kids are going missing.

+If there's anything you should know right off the bat, it's that "Dark" is a kind of time-warping fairy tale taking place in a forest that surrounds a sinister-looking cave that makes weird sounds.

 Much like time itself, "Dark" isn't linear.
 It hops from one era to another and back again all in one episode.
 When characters from different time periods start interacting with one another, it's both confusing and entertaining.
-"Dark" feels like "Lost" but instead of a remote island, it's a tiny German town full of bizarre events and menacing secrets.
+"Dark" feels like "Lost," but instead of a remote island, it's a tiny German town full of bizarre events and menacing secrets.

 "Dark" starts with a tragedy that forever changes a teenage boy named Jonas, who then spends the entire series looking for meaning in what's happened to his family.